Hammarlund Super-Pro SP-600 Page

 People ask me frequently about how I get the chassis of the SP-600 so shiney clean.
 First off, they are more shiney in the pictures than they are in real life.
 I take my cleaning technique from Dave Medley.
 You can read about his technique here.
 For me, the cleaning is just one part of the restoration process, so I do not clean a radio unless I am ready to completely restore it.
 My procedure goes as follows:

 1. Take everything off that can be easily taken off.
 Top cover, bottom cover, front panel, all the IF can covers, 3.5 MHz crystal cover, all the tubes, and the sides (they do come off).
+Cover the tops of the coils so water doesn't get into the ferrite cores.

 2. Make up a gallon of warm, soapy water.
 I use Simple Green, but just about anything will do.
 Some people like non-ionizing cleansers, but I don't know how to tell the difference.
 Take the hose and drench the radio with water.
 Take a couple of plastic scrub brushes (big and small), a plastic scrubby sponge, an old toothbrush, and maybe a bit of number 600 wet-dry emery paper and get to work!
 You will have to work the scrubby part of the sponge into all the nooks of the radio.
 You have to work it all around the tube sockets and behind the coils.
 Make sure you get into everything.
 Let the foam go everywhere - pour buckets of water all over the radio.
 Don't let the radio dry with soap on it - rinse well first.
 When you are done with the radio, I drop all the small parts into the soapy water and hand-wash them and lay them into a sieve of some kind.